What are Agile epics? Definition, benefits, and examples

 Some Tips on How to Write Winning Epics

 How to write an epic Agile people will be jealous about?
-You can try your best to make the process of epics preparing more affecting the work in a positive light.
-Pay attention to the following tips:
+You can make the process of preparing epics more efficient by following some tips:

-- First, make a draft of your project’s vision and try to imagine what is the most necessary there as well as what can be included later.
+- First, make a draft of your project’s vision and try to imagine what are the most necessary elements there as well as what can be included later.
 Do not hurry while writing epics.

 - When you have a certain idea that you’ve already written, create an epic in accordance with its theme.
 Try to be consecutive in your decisions.

-- Test all your ideas.
-Each feature should be available for testing its effectiveness and vividness.
+- Test all your ideas for effectiveness and vividness.

 The best moment to split an epic user story chunks is when the Product Owner understands that the epic is nearing the backlog top.
 This movement of epics toward the top of the backlog is actually one more significant difference between epics and stories in Agile.
 So remember that once an epic reaches the top of the product backlog, it’s time to start splitting it.